logobyway through the Cevennes

 On this page Route description Route map and accommodation

 Part 3 of a route guide to leisurely motoring through France.
 This final stage offers a choice of routes from north of Mende, capital of the Lozère department, to the Mediterranean.
-The eastern route (this page) takes you through the beautiful Cévennes national park, to a final destination at Les Saintes Marie de la Mer, in the Camargue.
-The western route (description coming) takes you through the Tarn Gorge, over the Causse du Larzac and down through Cathar country to the coast near Perpignan.
+The eastern route takes you through the beautiful Cévennes national park, to a final destination at Les Saintes Marie de la Mer, in the Camargue.
+The western route takes you through the Tarn Gorge, over the High Languedoc regional park and down to Carcassonne, before winding through Cathar country to the coast near Perpignan.

 Where to stay

 About-France.com has selected a range of hotels along the route.
-Click markers to book online with our partner Booking.com.
+Click markers for more details.
 There are also campsites and motorhome overnighting areas in many of the small towns along the way.

-Byways through France 3a: Languedoc - Cevennes : From the Lozère to the Camargue through the Cevennes mountains and national park
+Byways through France 3: Languedoc - Cevennes : From the Lozère to the Camargue or to Carcassonne and the Pyrenees

 Map markers: the clickable o markers on the route locate and give very brief information on places described in the route guide.
 Zoom in if necessary to separate markers.